abhialways/Job-platform/README.md

 - Application rejections are sent to the applicant
 - Interview schedules are sent to the selected applicant

+## Live Demo

+You can view a live demo of this application at: [Job Portal Demo](https://abhialways.github.io/Job-platform/)

+*Note: The live demo may have limited functionality due to backend requirements.
+For full functionality, please run the application locally with a MySQL database.*

 ## License

 This project is for educational purposes only.